-Richard Hills has taken a leading role in the development of astronomy at submillimetre wavelengths — those lying between the radio and infrared bands.
+Richard Hills took a leading role in the development of astronomy at submillimetre wavelengths — those lying between the radio and infrared bands.
 He was Project Scientist for two challenging international projects.

 Richard’s first large-scale project, the James Clerk Maxwell Telescope in Hawaii, opened the submillimetre band for studying molecules in interstellar space and the formation of stars, and is particularly well known for discovering dust-shrouded massive galaxies at high redshifts.
 Closely involved in its conception and design, construction and comissioning stages, in 1989 he received the Jackson-Gwilt Medal of the Royal Astronomical Society for his outstanding contributions.